gu-lseg/intro-to-programming/source/names.rst

 .. tip::

-    Names and variables in this context are synonyms.
+    Names and variables in this context mean the same thing.
 We use 'name' because Python uses this terminology.

 Assignment
 ==========

 Assignment is one of the ways we associate names with objects.
-Names are how the interpreter knows to locate what programmers are referring to.
+Names are how the interpreter knows what programmers are referring to.

-Just like we need to name person objects to know how to differentiate between them, `python3`, the interpreter, also needs to know what you are referring to when you give it instructions.
+Just like people have names so we can uniquely identify them, in `python` the interpreter also needs to know what you are referring to when you give it instructions.

+The namespace is a collection of all the available names that could be associated with an object.
+You can think of a namespace as like a register.
+A register is a list of all possible names a child in a class could have and each name is assigned to one child only and uniquely identifies them.

 .. tip::